 While it is not illegal to bring a gun into Maryland from another state, there are numerous regulations in place that dictate how the firearm is to be stored, where in the vehicle it should be placed, where the ammunition is kept and more.

 If you are pulled over and a gun is discovered, and you are not in compliance with Maryland firearm regulations, you may be charged with transporting a weapon.
 If a gun is in your glovebox and that is permittable in your home state, it is a crime in Maryland.
 Also, conceal and carry permits from another state are invalid in Maryland, and you can be arrested for violating firearms laws.

 Talk To Us Today From Wherever You Are

-Technology allow us to stay in close contact with clients around the country from our seven office locations in Maryland.
+Technology allow us to stay in close contact with clients around the country from our eight office locations in Maryland.
 Let us get started on your case and protecting your freedom.
 Call our firm now at 410-885-1775 or contact us online.

 With eight offices across the state, we represent clients anywhere in Maryland, including Glen Burnie, Baltimore, Ocean City, Hartford and Towson.